david4972/Inov-Java-/README.md

 INOV is a financial services and SaaS Company that offers digitized banking processing software to Banks and Other Financial Institutions.

-We provide Software for:
+We build Software for:

-Virtual Credit/Debit card processing
+- Virtual Credit/Debit card processing
-Domestic & International transactions
+- Domestic & International transactions
-Formal Crypto Banking
+- Formal Crypto Banking
-Lending
-Checking and Savings Account Management
+- Checking and Savings Account Management

 My name is David Okoronkwo.
 I am a Finance Major and Economics Minor at Quinnipiac University in Hamden, Connecticut.
 Over the past year, Three of my friends and I began working on INOV.

 INTRO